-Vice President for Student Affairs/ (401) 232-6046 Dean of Students

-Associate Vice President for Human (401) 232-6011 Resources

-Provost (401) 232-6060
+column 1 column 2 Vice President for Student Affairs/ Dean of Students (401) 232-6046 Associate Vice President for Human (401) 232-6011 Resources Provost (401) 232-6060 respect the integrity of the physical facilities and controls, and comply with all licenses and contractual agreements.
+More information on Information Services Network Acceptable Use Policy can be found at http://infosec.bryant.edu/acceptable\use.html.